Arcana/node-dota2/README.md

 Emitted when GC responds to the `requestPlayerInfo` method.

 See the [protobuf schema](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/dota/dota_gcmessages_client_fantasy.proto#L159) for `playerInfoData`'s object structure.

+### `trophyListData` (`trophyListResponse`)
+* `trophyListResponse` - The raw trophyListResponse object.
+  * `profile_name` - The name displayed on the user's dota profile page and profile card.
+  * `trophies` - List of trophies owned by the user.
+The following values are all integers.
+    *  `trophy_id` - Id of the trophy.
+    *  `trophy_score` - The score this trophy has counted.
+This is usually a level, but can represent other things, like number of challenges completed, or coins collected, etc...
+    *  `last_updated` - The last time the trophy has been updated, in Unix time.

+Emitted when GC responds to the `requestTrophyList` method.

 ### `playerMatchHistoryData` (`request_id`, `matchHistoryResponse`)